 This single chance to begin restoring good will must include input from carefully selected individuals.
 Yes, whatever is expressed publicly is within the domain of the person sitting on a hot seat.
 He or she should listen carefully to those they trust.
-After all, winning just in one court — law or public opinion — is a pale victory at best.
+And here’s a warning: Winning in only one court — law or public opinion — is a pale victory at best.

 Another side to this issue prompts attention.
-Even superb CEOs frequently don’t know if/when a crisis will strike or why.
-But assuming it’s inevitable, openly talking about and preparing for it, they move it to the category we call “anticipated, foreseeable tomorrows.”
+Even astutely superb CEOs frequently don’t know if/when a crisis will strike or why.
+But assuming it’s inevitable, openly talking about and preparing for it, they transfer it to the category we at FSN describe as “anticipated, foreseeable tomorrows.”